The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Introduction

+The optimal asymptotic variance in the CLT for SA and techniques to obtain the optimum for scalar recursions were introduced by Chung~\cite{chu54o}, soon after the introduction of SA.
+See also~\cite{sacks1958asymptotic,fab68} for early work, and surveys in~\cite{zhu96,pezheu97,benmetpri12,kusyin97,bor20a}.
+The averaging technique came in the independent work of Ruppert~\cite{rup88} and Polyak and Juditsky~\cite{pol90,poljud92}; see~\cite{bacmou11} for an elegant technical summary, and~\cite{durmounausam24} for the best results for linear SA.
+The reader is referred to~\cite{benmetpri12,kusyin97,bor20a} for more history on the substantial literature on asymptotic statistics for SA.

-The roots of the ODE@$\infty$ can be traced back to the fluid model techniques for stability of networks \cite{dai95a,daimey95a,CTCN}, which were extended to skip-free Markov chains in \cite{formeymoupri08a}; see \cite{bor20a} for further history since \cite{bormey00a}.
-The reader is also referred to \cite{bor20a} and \cite{benmetpri12,kusyin97,kon02} for the substantial literature on asymptotic statistics for SA.
+The roots of the ODE@$\infty$ can be traced back to the fluid model techniques for stability of networks~\cite{dai95a,daimey95a,CTCN}, which were extended to skip-free Markov chains in~\cite{formeymoupri08a}.
+See~\cite{bor20a,CSRL} for further history since~\cite{bormey00a}.

-Much of the recent literature on convergence rates for SA is motivated by applications to reinforcement learning (RL), and seeks finite-$n$ error bounds rather than asymptotic results of the form considered here.
-The article \cite{sriyin19} treats temporal difference (TD) learning (a particular RL algorithm) with Markovian noise, which justifies the linear SA recursion of the form $f(\theta,\Phi) = A(\Phi)\theta + b(\Phi)$.
-The primary focus is on the fixed step-size setting, with parallel results for vanishing step-size sequences.
-The uniform bounds assumed in \cite{sriyin19} will hold under uniform ergodicity and boundedness of $A$ and $b$ as functions of $\Phi$.
-Improved bounds are obtained in \cite{durmounausamscawai21}, but subject to i.i.d.\ noise; this paper also contains a broad survey of results in this domain.
-Bounds are obtained in \cite{chedevbusmey20} for linear SA recursions under slightly weaker conditions.
-While not precisely finite-$n$ bounds as in \cite{sriyin19}, they are asymptotically tight since they are presented as refinements of the CLT.
+Much of the recent literature on convergence rates for SA is motivated by applications to RL, and seeks finite-$n$ error bounds rather than asymptotic results of the form considered here.
+The article~\cite{sriyin19} treats temporal difference (TD) learning (a particular RL algorithm) with Markovian noise, which justifies the linear SA recursion of the form $f(\theta,\Phi) = A(\Phi)\theta + b(\Phi)$.
+The primary focus is on the constant step-size setting, with parallel results for vanishing step-size sequences.
+The uniform bounds assumed in~\cite{sriyin19} will hold under uniform ergodicity and boundedness of $A$ and $b$ as functions of $\Phi$.
+Improved bounds are obtained in~\cite{durmounausamscawai21}, but subject to i.i.d.\ noise; this paper also contains a broad survey of results in this domain.
+While not precisely finite-$n$ bounds as in~\cite{sriyin19}, they are asymptotically tight since they are refinements of the CLT.

-More closely related to the present paper is the research program of Moulines and co-authors.
-Finite-$n$ bounds are obtained in \cite{bacmou11,bacmou13} for stochastic gradient descent, under the assumption of martingale difference noise.
-The results in \cite{durmounausamwai21} are obtained under condition (DV3), along with assumptions on the functions $A$ and $b$ that are related to the bounds imposed here.
-But the spirit of the results is quite different, since the main focus is the linear SA recursion and most of the effort is devoted to fixed step-size.
+Finite-$n$ bounds are obtained in~\cite{bacmou11,bacmou13} for stochastic gradient descent, with martingale difference noise.
+This statistical assumption is relaxed in~\cite{durmounausamwai21,ruidyvan23} for linear SA recursions; the assumptions of~\cite{durmounausamwai21} include~(DV3), along with conditions on the functions $A$ and $b$ that are related to the bounds imposed here.
+Most of the effort is devoted to algorithms with constant step-size combined with averaging as in~\eqref{e:thetaPR}.